Angry Eagles Fan Shown During Sunday's Broadcast Was Admissions Dean At University Of Pennsylvania

-PHILADELPHIA (CBS) – It turns out an infuriated Philadelphia Eagles fan who was shown during Sunday’s loss to the Detroit Lions is actually the admissions dean at the University of Pennsylvania.
-There was 13 minutes left in the fourth quarter and the Eagles were down 10 when Fox cut to a livid Eagles fan screaming at players on the field.
+PHILADELPHIA (CBS) — It turns out, an infuriated Philadelphia Eagles fan who was shown during Sunday’s loss to the Detroit Lions is the admissions dean at the University of Pennsylvania.
+With the Birds trailing by 10 with 13 minutes left in the fourth quarter, Fox cut to a livid fan screaming at the players on the field.

-CBS Sports’ Will Brinson recorded the fans reaction and the video went viral on Twitter.
+There’s nothing more authentic than a true Eagles fan.
+They boo when they’re not happy.
+They cheer when there’s reason to all the while being unapologetic about their passion for the game.

+One Eagles fan personified that passion in a snippet of video that’s now gone viral.

 Can’t stop watching this irate Eagles fan. pic.twitter.com/yzA3DYCgfJ